Courthouse (TV series)

-Synopsis
+Plot

-Courthouse is a TV drama with much sex and violence; it follows the lives of the judges and lawyers and all the staff at a big-city courthouse in fictional Clark County.
+Courthouse is a TV drama with significant sexual and violent content; it follows the lives of the judges and lawyers and all the staff at a big-city courthouse in fictional Clark County.
 The court has a limited budget and an overcrowded case load, and the courthouse itself is falling into disrepair.

 The court is led by the no-nonsense presiding judge, Justine Parkes.
-Then, amid all the turmoil, Wyatt Jackson, a hunky new judge, arrives from Montana.
-He gets off to a shaky start with Parkes as he is not used to the way big-city courts are run, but there is a hint of romantic tension between the two.
+Wyatt Jackson, a new judge, arrives from Montana.
+Jackson gets off to a shaky start with Parkes as he is not used to the way big city courts are run, but there is a hint of romantic tension between the two.

 There are several romantic couplings among the staff, including an interracial coupling of two prosecutors in Moore and Graham and a lesbian affair between Judge Reide and her housekeeper.

 New York magazine described the show as follows:"Ready to believe in Robin Givens as a tireless defender of public justice?
 Courthouses idea of gritty moral realism is to divide the world into the good and the bad: Bad judges go to the opera while their charges die in jail; good judges have interracial affairs with members of their own gender; and the best judge of all rolls in from Montana looking like he just shot a 501 commercial".